 - Click Update Profile to save the settings.
 Continue reading to understand more settings options.

-Medium Plugin Settings
+Step 3: Configure Medium WordPress Plugin Settings

 As you can see in the settings page, there are few more settings that you can define on the page.
 You can read more about the settings options on the page itself, but here are my quick suggestions.